lross123/Statistical-Modelling/README.md

 ## Overview
 This repository contains a high-performance statistical modelling framework for calibrating Advection-Diffusion Partial Differential Equations (PDEs) to noisy experimental data.
 Written in **Julia**, the project leverages the language's speed and rich scientific ecosystem to perform rigorous parameter estimation and uncertainty quantification exercises.

-The core objective is to infer transport parameters (Diffusivity $D$, Velocity $v$) and population growth rates from count data, utilizing Maximum Likelihood Estimation (MLE) and profile likelihood analysis to assess parameter identifiability.
+The core objective is to infer transport parameters (Diffusivity $D$, Velocity $v$) and population growth rates from count data, utilising Maximum Likelihood Estimation (MLE) and profile likelihood analysis to assess parameter identifiability.

 ## Key Features
 - **PDE Solvers**: Finite-difference implementations of Advection-Diffusion-Reaction equations using custom solvers and `DifferentialEquations.jl`.
 - **Statistical Inference**:
-  - **Maximum Likelihood Estimation (MLE)**: Optimization of log-likelihood functions using `NLopt.jl`.
+  - **Maximum Likelihood Estimation (MLE)**: Optimisation of log-likelihood functions using `NLopt.jl`.
   - **Profile Likelihood**: Robust identifiability analysis to construct confidence intervals and detect practical non-identifiability.
   - **Rejection Sampling**: Monte Carlo methods to propagate parameter uncertainty into model predictions.
 - **Model Selection**: Comparison of Additive Gaussian and Multinomial noise models to determine the best fit for count data.